BrenoFariasdaSilva/Worked-Example-Miner/README.md

 }
 ```

+Additionally, a `main.bib` file is available in the root directory of this repository.
+It contains the BibTeX entry for this project, as well as papers and references related to the research and data made with the Worked Example Miner (WEM).

+If you find this repository valuable, please don't forget to give it a ⭐ to show your support!
+Contributions are highly encouraged, whether by creating issues for feedback or submitting pull requests (PRs) to improve the project.
+For details on how to contribute, please refer to the [Contributing](#contributing) section below.

+Thank you for your support and for recognizing the contribution of this tool to your work!

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you have suggestions for improving the code, your insights will be highly welcome.